o-murphy/QtMDi/README.md

 > Fonts in this package automatically updated, so it will always have the latest icons from Google

 > [!NOTE]
-> The package isn't publishing to PyPi automatically, so see the
+> The package isn't publishing to PyPi automatically, so see the [installation](#installation) for details

 > [!NOTE]
 > The package uses [QtAwesome](https://github.com/spyder-ide/qtawesome) as it's backend,